ICMP and DDoS Attacks: A Medical Center Case Study

 - Mirroring, Load balancing, traffic diversion techniques are costly

-adding burden to infrastructure costs of the hospital.
+adding burden to infrastructure costs of the medical center.

 - The